bcornies/bertha/documents/module_development.md

       |- `css.php.erb` <-
       |- `js.php.erb`

-When creating a new CMS module for use in Puppet, you need to address four requirements:
+When creating a new CMS module for use in Puppet, you need to address five requirements:

 1. Theme scaffolding and layout
 2. How css and js files get included